dee912/project-1/README.md

 }
 ```

 * Once I wrote the above function I just called them in the below setInterval.
-This kept it looking more neat comapred to my setInterval for my ghosts movement which is cluttered.
+This kept it looking more neat compared to my setInterval for my ghosts movement which is cluttered.
-* After PAC-MAN ate one of the power ups there will be a 10s period where the ghosts can be eaten adn the score increased by 10pts.
+* After PAC-MAN ate one of the power ups there will be a 10s period where the ghosts can be eaten adn the score increased by 10 pts.

 ```JavaScript
   setInterval(() => {